-Judith Wittwer is the first woman to head the Süddeutsche Zeitung.
-Since July 2020, she has headed the editorial office of Germany's largest subscribed daily newspaper together with Wolfgang Krach.
-Previously, the 42-year-old Swiss was editor-in-chief of the Zürcher Tages-Anzeiger.
-From 2011 to 2014 she worked as business editor for the Handelszeitung of the Axel Springer Verlag.
-Wittwer studied economics, law and political science (Master of International Affairs and Governance) at the University of St. Gallen (HSG) and completed her diploma training at MAZ - Die Schweizer Journalistenschule.
-She is married and mother of two daughters.
+Judith Wittwer is the first woman to head Süddeutsche Zeitung.
+Since July 2020, she has been leading the editorial team of Germany's largest subscription daily newspaper together with Wolfgang Krach.
+Previously, the 43-year-old Swiss was editor-in-chief of the Zurich Tages-Anzeiger.
+From 2011 to 2014, she worked as business editor for Axel Springer Verlag's Handelszeitung.
+Wittwer studied International Relations at the University of St. Gallen (HSG) and completed diploma training at MAZ - The Swiss School of Journalism.
+She is married and the mother of two daughters.

 Primarily, the SZ-Wirtschaftsgipfel traditionally takes place at the Hotel Adlon in Berlin, directly at the Brandenburg Tor.
 Also this year we will produce the summit live on site, our participants have the possibility to participate interactively digitally or live in Berlin.
 A limited number of participants will be present on site in Berlin and will be able to follow the conference live as usual from previous years.